-White Corgis are often fortunate healthwise; there are some medical conditions of concern in this breed.
+While Corgis are often fortunate healthwise, there are some medical conditions of concern in this breed.

 One thing you should know is that Pembroke Welsh Corgis are considered to be a true dwarf breed.

-This means that they are built proportionally like bigger dogs despite their smaller size.
+This means that they are built proportionately, like bigger dogs, despite their smaller size.

 The short legs that Corgis are known for is from a phenotype called chondrodysplasia, which can also be seen in the Basset hound.

 Some of the conditions that Corgis may face are listed below.